hashgraph/hedera-services/platform-sdk/docs/core/dynamic-address-book/DynamicAddressBook-PlatformDesign.md

 Changing network weight in the `currentEffectiveRoster` for the `pendingConsensusRound` should cause the event creation algorithm to reset.

+## Gossip

+### Receiving Events

+The `futureEventHorizon` and the `pastEventHorizon` define the thresholds for receiving gossipped Events.
+Received events with `birthRound` outside of this node's Event Horizon will be rejected or discarded.

+### Sending Events

+A node will store ancient events and send them through gossip to help nodes which are behind.

+### Add Node

+When transaction handling creates a roster with a new node in it, it becomes the `greatestEffectiveRoster` for the `futureEventHorizon` and this node will be able to receive these events.

+### Remove Node

+When a node is removed from a roster and all rosters containing the node have become ancient, this node will no longer receive events from the removed node.
+If received, they will be discarded.

+### Rotate Signing Key

+This roster change has no effect on whether or not send or receive events through Gossip.

+### Node Weight Change

+This roster change has no effect on whether or not send or receive events through Gossip.

 ## Event Validation

 For each event, lookup the roster within the `eventHorizon` that matches the `birthRound` of the event.
 Events